 We love a manicure that's easier than it looks.
-Upon first glance, this nude floral design looks intricate (and near impossible to DIY on your own).
-But once you take a closer look, you'll realize it's just a series of well-placed dots and dragged lines that creates the mini nail garden.
+Once you take a closer look, you'll realize it's just a series of well-placed dots that creates this mini nail garden.

 Give your nails a touch of pale color with this whimsical nail art design that requires few materials.
 So long as you have a blue and white polish, you're good to go.